cobyeast/coffee_restful/README.md

 # coffee_restful
-Complete Flask Restful API with PostgreSQL DB.
+CRUD Flask Restful API with PostgreSQL DB.

 ## Overview
 Project to share information about local coffee shops using serialization with marshmallow to convert complex objects into server-side JSON data.
 Server is secured using JWT authentication, inculding usernames, and hashed passwords with bcrypt.